 Located in The Wizarding World of Harry Potter: Diagon Alley at Universal Studios Florida, Harry Potter and the Escape From Gringotts is the centerpiece attraction.
 It is an astonishing achievement and immediately earned a coveted spot on the best theme park attractions list.

 Escape from Gringotts is a hybrid dark ride and roller coaster.
 “Hold on a sec,” ride wimps are saying.
 “Did you just call this a roller coaster?
 Am I going to be able to handle the thrills?”
 Because of the ride's popularity, this is a common question, and If you are among the, ahem, coaster challenged, your consternation is understandable.
 Let's try to address your concerns.

 Yes, the ride vehicles are on a roller coaster track, and the ride is, technically, a roller coaster.
 But it is fairly tame.
-There are no inversions (in other words, it will not turn you upside down).
+For example, there are no inversions (in other words, it will not turn you upside down).

 The fear of the unknown helps to amp up the psychological thrills.
 But know this: The drop is relatively short, and the train slows to a crawl at the bottom as it positions in front of the first of a series of enormous screens.
 There are some other high-speed sequences, but they are not excessively fast, nor do they last long.